Agathedumont/ReproductibleResearchformation/README.md

 ## Overview

-This research compendium features functions and code to download Pantheria and Wildfinder datasets from a github repo.
+This research compendium features functions and code to download Pantheria and Wildfinder datasets from an online github repo.

 ## Features